godotengine/godot-docs/classes/class_arvrserver.rst

 - :ref:`ARVRInterface<class_ARVRInterface>` **get_interface** **(** :ref:`int<class_int>` idx **)** const

-Get the interface registered at a given index in our list of interfaces.
+Gets the interface registered at a given index in our list of interfaces.

 .. _class_ARVRServer_method_get_interface_count:

 - :ref:`int<class_int>` **get_interface_count** **(** **)** const

-Get the number of interfaces currently registered with the AR/VR server.
-If your game supports multiple AR/VR platforms, you can look through the available interface, and either present the user with a selection or simply try an initialize each interface and use the first one that returns ``true``.
+Gets the number of interfaces currently registered with the AR/VR server.
+If your project supports multiple AR/VR platforms, you can look through the available interface, and either present the user with a selection or simply try to initialize each interface and use the first one that returns ``true``.

 .. _class_ARVRServer_method_get_interfaces:

 - :ref:`Array<class_Array>` **get_interfaces** **(** **)** const

-Returns a list of available interfaces with both id and name of the interface.
+Returns a list of available interfaces the ID and name of each interface.

 .. _class_ARVRServer_method_get_last_commit_usec: